• The Reverse Dimple Rawlings Double Grip Football | Storytime with Sap

 Michigan Football Traditions – The List

-~Michigan Football Traditions~ Scroll down for a list and classification (by importance) of each Michigan Football tradition, originally drafted in 2013.
+~Michigan Football Traditions~ Scroll down for a list and classification (and grouped by importance) of each Michigan Football tradition, originally drafted in 2013.
 See the Guidelines at the bottom of the page for more context.
-To chime in, hit me on Twitter.
+Note that traditions grouped within a particular class are not ranked against each other in importance, the rankings only apply to the order of the classes themselves (e.g., Yost Class – these are the most sacred Michigan Football traditions, Schembechler Class the next, and so on.)
 Yost Class: Schembechler Class: Crisler Class: Oosterbaan Class: Bump Class: Under Further Review/Bull Pen: Guidelines: Thanks for all the input from Craig Barker of The Hoover Street Rag, David Durham of @mgoshoe and the readers of this site.

 • Depth Perception (Nebraska 23, Michigan 9 2012)